Konamiman/Z280TechnicalManual/12-Z280_Bus_External_Interface.md

 Memory transactions move instructions or data to or from memory when a bus master makes a memory access.
 Thus, they are generated during program execution to fetch instructions from memory and to fetch and store memory data.
 They are also generated to store old program status and fetch new program status during interrupt and trap handling, and to transfer information during DMA- controlled memory accesses.
 A memory transaction is three bus cycles long unless extended with hardware- and/or software-generated wait states, as explained previously.

 Memory transaction timing is illustrated in Figures 12-2 and 12-3.
 During the first bus cycle, <ins>AS</ins> is asserted to indicate the beginning of a transaction; Output Enable (<ins>OE</ins>) is also asserted at this time.
 The <ins>MREQ</ins> signal goes active during the second half of this bus cycle, which indicates a memory transaction.
-For a Read operation (Figure 12-2), <ins>RD</ins> is activated during the first half of the second bus cycle, after the bus master has 3-stated the AD lines; <ins>OE</ins> is deasserted at the beginning of the second cycle and Input Enable (<ins>IE</ins>) is asserted during the second half of the second cycle.
+For a Read operation ([Figure 12-2](#figure-12-2-memory-read-timing)), <ins>RD</ins> is activated during the first half of the second bus cycle, after the bus master has 3-stated the AD lines; <ins>OE</ins> is deasserted at the beginning of the second cycle and Input Enable (<ins>IE</ins>) is asserted during the second half of the second cycle.
 The bus master samples the information returned from memory on the Address/Data bus on the falling edge of the clock during the third bus cycle; after the data is sampled, <ins>RD</ins>, <ins>MREQ</ins>, and <ins>IE</ins> are deasserted.
-For a Write operation (Figure 12-3), the <ins>WR</ins> line is asserted during the second half of the second cycle, after the bus master has placed the data to be written on the AD lines, and <ins>OE</ins> stays active throughout the transaction.
+For a Write operation ([Figure 12-3](#figure-12-3-memory-write-timing)), the <ins>WR</ins> line is asserted during the second half of the second cycle, after the bus master has placed the data to be written on the AD lines, and <ins>OE</ins> stays active throughout the transaction.

 The <ins>WAIT</ins> input is also sampled on the falling edge of the clock during the third clock cycle; if <ins>WAIT</ins> is low, another bus clock cycle is added before sampling the data.
 Wait states can also be added through programming of the Bus Timing and Initialization register and Bus Timing and Control register.
 For example, Figures 12-4, 12-5, and 12-6 illustrate memory transactions with one wait state.

 <br/>

 ![Figure 12-2.
 Memory Read Timing](Images/Figure12.2.png)<br/>
+<a id="figure-12-2-memory-read-timing"></a>
 _Figure 12-2.
 Memory Read Timing_

 <br/>

 ![Figure 12-3.
 Memory Write Timing](Images/Figure12.3.png)<br/>
+<a id="figure-12-3-memory-write-timing"></a>
 _Figure 12-3.
 Memory Write Timing_

 <br/>

 ![Figure 12-4.
 Memory Read Timing with One External Wait State](Images/Figure12.4.png)<br/>
+<a id="figure-12-4-memory-read-timing-with-one-external-wait-state"></a>
 _Figure 12-4.
 Memory Read Timing with One External Wait State_

 <br/>

 ![Figure 12-5.
 Memory Write Timing with One External Wait State](Images/Figure12.5.png)<br/>
+<a id="figure-12-5-memory-write-timing-with-one-external-wait-state"></a>
 _Figure 12-5.
 Memory Write Timing with One External Wait State_

 <br/>

 ![Figure 12-6.
 Memory Read Timing with One Internal Wait State](Images/Figure12.6.png)<br/>
+<a id="figure-12-6-memory-read-timing-with-one-internal-wait-state"></a>
 _Figure 12-6.
 Memory Read Timing with One Internal Wait State_

 ### 12.5.2 RETI Transactions

-RETI transactions (Figure 12-7) are similar to memory read transactions with two exceptions: M1 is asserted throughout each read transaction, falling early in the first bus cycle, and <ins>MREQ</ins>, <ins>M1</ins>, <ins>RD</ins>, and <ins>IE</ins> are deasserted on the rising edge of the clock following the third cycle.
+RETI transactions ([Figure 12-7](#figure-12-7-reti-read-timing)) are similar to memory read transactions with two exceptions: M1 is asserted throughout each read transaction, falling early in the first bus cycle, and <ins>MREQ</ins>, <ins>M1</ins>, <ins>RD</ins>, and <ins>IE</ins> are deasserted on the rising edge of the clock following the third cycle.
 Each of the read transactions is followed by a minimum of three bus cycles of inactivity.
 These transactions are invoked whenever an RETI instruction is encountered in the instruction stream; they are used to re-fetch the instruction from external memory so that interrupt logic within Z8400 family peripherals that monitor the bus for this instruction will function correctly.

 <br/>

 ![Figure 12-7.
 RETI Read Timing](Images/Figure12.7.png)<br/>
+<a id="figure-12-7-reti-read-timing"></a>
 _Figure 12-7.
 RETI Read Timing_